Evaluating a Test Mating

 - however, selecting any dog with an EBV lower than average will still lower the risk

 - a dog with a hip score a bit over the breed average could be a reasonable choice as long as the EBV indicates low genetic risk with good confidence

 - selecting against hip dysplasia should be balanced with other important factors such as temperament, and health test results.

 It is important to maintain genetic diversity while selectively reducing the risk of hip dysplasia.
 Ensuring that every mating makes some contribution to reducing genetic risk is an effective way of doing this as it avoids an undue focus on particular sires with low EBVs.

 You can use EBVs for ANY trait you have information for.
-It's being used for hips, elbows, heart defects, cataracts, cancer etc, anything that has a genetic component.
-It provides you with an estimate of heritability - the higher the heretiability, the easier it is to improve the trait through selective breeding.
-The current Golden Retriever databse has an heretibility of 60% for hips and 30% for elbows.
-A hereitibility of 60% would be a trait that will respond strongly to selection and a hereitbilty of 30% a trait that will respond moderatly.
+It’s being used for hips, elbows, heart defects, cataracts, cancer etc, anything that has a genetic component.
+It provides you with an estimate of heritability – the higher the heritability, the easier it is to improve the trait through selective breeding.
+The current Golden Retriever database has an heritability of 60% for hips and 30% for elbows.
+A heritability of 60% would be a trait that will respond strongly to selection and a heritability of 30% a trait that will respond moderately.